-Population growth has been projected for Matamata-Piako by Infometrics Limited.
-We have used the medium projections to help prepare 30-year demand forecasts for the Infrastructure Strategy and the related capital expenditure programme for this Long-Term Plan.
-Total population at 30 June is shown in Table 1, with growth projections for dwellings and rating units provided in Tables 2 and 3 respectively.
+Population growth has been projected for Matamata-Piako by the WISE model.
+We have used the high projections to help prepare 30-year demand forecasts for the Infrastructure Strategy and the related capital expenditure programme for this Long-Term Plan.
+Total population at 30 June is shown in Table 1, with growth projections for dwellings and residential HEU projections in Tables 2 and 3 respectively.